sluukkonen/possu/README.md

 ### transaction

+Execute a function within a transaction.

-Starts a transaction and executes a set of queries within in.
-The transaction will be rolled back if an exception is thrown.
+Start a transaction and execute a set of queries within it.
+If the function returns a resolved promise, the transaction is committed.
+Returns the value returned from the function.

+If the function returns a rejected Promise or throws any kind of error, the transaction is rolled back and the error is rethrown.

 ```typescript
 const petCount = await transaction(pool, async (tx) => {